CoderCharlize/StatsScience/README.md

-Coding courseworks for Statistical Machine Learning and Bayes Methods from MSc Statistical Science.
+Coding coursework in R for Statistical Machine Learning and Bayesian Methods from MSc Statistical Science.